-Over 99.8% of the total mass of materials in the V105-3.3 MW turbine (i.e. covering all parts of the turbine-only, excluding foundation, site cables and site parts) has been accounted for, covering around 25, 000 components that make-up the entire turbine.
+Over 99.8% of the total mass of materials in the V112-3.3 MW turbine (i.e. covering all parts of the turbine-only, excluding foundation, site cables and site parts) has been accounted for, covering around 25,000 components that make-up the entire turbine.
 Scaling of the turbine up to 100% of total mass has not been conducted.
 Additionally, all site parts, foundations and cables are also included in their entirety for the complete wind power plant.
 As such, the LCA includes all materials and all components of environmental significance, with around 99.95% of the entire power plant accounted for by mass.
+The cut-off-criteria applied in the secondary data is addressed in the respective documentation (GaBi, 2014).